Admiralty and Maritime Law

 Traditionally, admiralty law focused on oceanic issues, but it has expanded to cover any public body of water, including lakes and rivers.
 Much of Mississippi commerce and recreation occurs on our Gulf coastline, along rivers and lakes, so maritime and admiralty law governs many issues and disputes.

-Admiralty and Maritime Expertise in Admiralty and Maritime Courts
+Maritime Expertise in Admiralty and Maritime Courts

 Because admiralty laws are very specialized, attorneys who practice in this area must possess the experience and knowledge to effectively represent their maritime clients or those who have been injured or suffered losses at sea.
 At Rushing & Guice, we have built a successful admiralty practice that encompasses all aspects of maritime law.
 Our lawyers have years of experience practicing in Admiralty and Maritime Courts, where all maritime contracts, offenses, injuries, and torts, and all civil actions for matters related to the sea and ships, are litigated.
 Our experience includes representing clients involved in boating accidents, groundings, collisions, offshore employment injuries, and spills as well as contract disputes that arise from maritime commerce.